What is the Rizzardo Health & Wellness Centre?

 We anticipate a net operating surplus as a result of RHWC-generated revenue, minus operating expenses.
 We will have a better indication of when that might happen later in the year, as the RHWC’s social enterprise kitchen is still in the planning phase.

 What is the Horodynsky Community Kitchen and how does it operate?

 The Horodynsky Community Kitchen is named after local farmer, Boris Horodynsky, who supported the kitchen with a generous $1M donation.
 The kitchen consists of two parts:

 This is where community classes and workshops will be held.
 This concept has received tremendous support from the community.
 In the stakeholder consultations that were held in 2018 and 2019, many residents saw the kitchen as a community hub that offered support for learning about nutritious and affordable meal options while providing an opportunity for social interaction.
 Community members have offered to support the space by donating food, time and expertise and local entrepreneurs are already vying to rent the kitchen for their own commercial needs.

-There will be a cafeteria-style kitchen with a seating area, which offers the opportunity for food on the Town Campus and a new revenue stream.
-A number of service providers have expressed interest in operating such a service as the building will be a community hub attracting many visitors and hopefully Town staff.
-As a result, a Request for Proposal complete with a draft lease has been developed for release.
-The RFP asks for a menu based on Canada’s Food Guidelines with healthy alternatives and provides an opportunity for the service provider to do catering during business and off-hours.
+InnCity Cafe is a cafeteria-style kitchen with an indoor and outdoor seating area.
+InnCity Cafe offers delicious and healthy food options on the Town Campus, and creates an new revenue stream opportunity.
+The menu is based on Canada’s Food Guidelines with healthy alternatives and allows InnCity to do catering during business and off-hours.
 In the future, it may be converted to a fully operational Social Enterprise Kitchen (i.e. non-profit with social outcomes as its focus), but Town of Innisfil staff continue to do research on best practices in this area.